-According to s76 of the Act, Councillors will not use their position, or knowledge gained in their role, to disadvantage Council or someone else, or gain a benefit for themselves or someone else.
+According to s76 of the Act, Councillors will not use their position, or knowledge gained in their role, to disadvantage Council or someone else, or advantage themselves or someone else.
 Therefore, Councillors must not misuse their position:

-- To gain or attempt to gain, directly or indirectly, an advantage for themselves or for any other person; to cause, or attempt to cause detriment to the Council or another person; - By directing or improperly influencing a Council officer (or seeking to); - By exercising or performing, or purporting to exercise or perform, a power, duty or function that they are not authorised to perform; - By using public funds or resources in a manner that is improper or unauthorised; - By failing to disclose a conflict of interest; - By making improper use of information acquired as a Councillor; or - By disclosing information that is confidential information as defined by section 77 of the Act
+- To gain or attempt to gain, directly or indirectly, an advantage for themselves or for any other person; to cause, or attempt to cause detriment to the Council or another person; - By directing or improperly influencing a Council officer (or seeking to); - By exercising or performing, or purporting to, a power, duty or function that they are not authorised to perform; - By using public funds or resources in a manner that is improper or unauthorised; - By failing to disclose a conflict of interest; - By making improper use of information acquired as a Councillor; or - By disclosing information that is confidential information as designated by the CEO.